muymoo/iTrust-bdd/README.md

   * You'll need to make sure to run DBBuilder.launch and TestDataGenerator.launch - just right click and run in Eclipse (there is really no output for either of these in Eclipse so just check that the Console shows it runs and terminates).
 3. Install Eclipse Cucumber plugin: http://cukes.info/cucumber-eclipse/
 4. Create a new Eclipse project using iTrust-bdd as the existing location.
 5. Right click the iTrust-bdd project and add External Jars to the classpath - add all Tomcat 6.0 jars.
+Then, add the Internal Jars in the testing-libs directory.
 Your iTrust-bdd project should now have no problems (except maybe complaining about Tomcat 7.0 vs 6.0 which doesn't seem to matter).
 6. After server has started (and you have verified you can see http://localhost:8080/iTrust/), right click on a feature file -> Run As... -> Cucumber Feature
   * I actually have to go into Run As Configuration and manually choose Cucumber Feature for some reason.